-1. Does not include Maiden Lane LLC's swaps and other derivative contracts and commercial and residential mortgage loans.

-2. Includes all asset sectors that, individually, represent less than 5 percent of the aggregate fair value of securities in the portfolio.
+- 1. Does not include Maiden Lane LLC's swaps and other derivative contracts and commercial and residential mortgage loans. - 2.
+Includes all asset sectors that, individually, represent less than 5 percent of the aggregate fair value of securities in the portfolio.

 Figure 2.
-Maiden Lane LLC Securities Distribution as of June 30, 2010 information on the holdings of the Maiden Lane LLC, including the CUSIP number, descriptor, and the current principal balance or notional amount outstanding for nearly all of the holdings of Maiden Lane LLC with the exception of residential whole loans, is published on the FRBNY website at www.newyorkfed.org/ markets/maidenlane.html.
+Maiden Lane LLC Securities Distribution as of September 30, 2010

+Lane LLC are presented in table 4 of the H.4.1 statistical release.
+Details of the terms of the loan, as well as information on the holdings of the Maiden Lane LLC, including the CUSIP number, descriptor, and the current principal balance or notional amount outstanding for nearly all of the holdings of Maiden Lane LLC with the exception of residential whole loans, is published on the FRBNY website at www.newyorkfed.org/markets/maidenlane.html.

-Information about the assets and liabilities of Maiden Lane LLC is presented as of June 30, 2010, in tables 14 through 16 and figure 2.
+Information about the assets and liabilities of Maiden Lane LLC is presented as of September 30, 2010, in tables 14 through 16 and figure 2.
 This information is updated on a quarterly basis.